LeporidaeLepus/leetcode-record/data-structure.md

 ### Monitonic Stack

+- Keep the elements in the Stack monotonic increasing / decreasing by popping all the in-stack elements which are larger / smaller than the element that is going to be pushed into the Stack.

 >[84.
 Largest Rectangle in Histogram](https://leetcode.com/problems/largest-rectangle-in-histogram/)
 >
 > - Pay attention to the interval (which means width) when calculating the area.